carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 MODULE_CODE_GLOBALVAR Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``[GLOBALVAR, pointer type, isconst, initid, linkage, alignment, section, visibility, threadlocal, unnamed_addr, externally_initialized, dllstorageclass, comdat]``
+``[GLOBALVAR, strtab offset, strtab size, pointer type, isconst, initid, linkage, alignment, section, visibility, threadlocal, unnamed_addr, externally_initialized, dllstorageclass, comdat]``

 The ``GLOBALVAR`` record (code 7) marks the declaration or definition of a global variable.
 The operand fields are:

+* *strtab offset*, *strtab size*: Specifies the name of the global variable.
+  See `STRTAB_BLOCK Contents`_.

 * *pointer type*: The type index of the pointer type used to point to this global variable